The Bazaar Voice

 How to get great content for social commerce

-Create content specifically for social media
+Create content that’s tailor-made for social

 Essentially, you can create your social content in one place and make it a breeze for customers to shop directly from your Instagram bio.

-Work with influencers to make content
+Work with influencers to generate content

-Take advantage of user-generated content
+Take advantage of UGC

 Customers are proud of their brand associations and are already tagging brands in posts and using brand-associated hashtags.
 Why not take advantage of this?